falldowngoboone/falldowngoboone-com/src/blog/container-component-pattern-using-context-and-hooks.md

 title: React Presentational and Container Components Using Context and Hooks
 blurb: An updated version of a useful pattern with new APIs
 date: 2019-09-15
+updated: 2020-09-08
 currentmood: caffeinated
 tags:
   - react
   - javascript
   - patterns
 ---

+**Updated:** I've updated the code to export a named function, not an anonymous arrow function.

 When I first started using React, I learned about [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) from Dan Abramov.
 This pattern prescribed splitting UI into smart (container) components that encapsulated state and logic, and dumb (presentational) components that simply presented data in a styled manner.
 In general, the containers were class components that managed state and lifecycle methods, whereas presentational components were stateless function components.